- Java Concurrency and Multithreading Tutorial

 Parallel Workers Disadvantages

-The parallel worker concurrency model has some disadvantages lurking under the simple surface, though.
+The parallel workers concurrency model has some disadvantages lurking under the simple surface, though.
 I will explain the most obvious disadvantages in the following sections.

 Shared State Can Get Complex

-In reality the parallel worker concurrency model is a bit more complex than illustrated above.
-The shared workers often need access to some kind of shared data, either in memory or in a shared database.
+In case the shared workers need access to some kind of shared data, either in memory or in a shared database, managing correct concurrent access can get complex.
 The following diagram shows how this complicates the parallel worker concurrency model:

 Some of this shared state is in communication mechanisms like job queues.
 But some of this shared state is business data, data caches, connection pools to the database etc.